- Books, Literature, and Writing

 Memories of the Oklahoma City Bombing and the 9-11 Terror Attack

 I don't remember much about the awful Oklahoma City bombing, except the overwhelming sense of both compassion and disbelief that watching the footage and hearing about it created.
 I do, however, remember 9-11 very well, as most everyone old enough does.
-I woke up to the alarm going off so that I could get ready for an 8am class.
-My roommate had the alarm set to music instead of the harsh beeping sound, only this particular morning there were voices.
-And, because there were voices, and because I was in such a drowsy state, I did not fully comprehend what I was hearing.
+I woke up to the alarm going off so that I could get ready for an 8 am class.
+My roommate had the alarm set to music instead of the harsh beeping sound.
+But this particular morning there were voices instead of music.
+And because I was in such a drowsy state, I did not fully comprehend what I was hearing.
 I remember something about Air Force One still in the sky and problems with airplanes.
-It was not until I was fully awake and in class where people were talking about what was going on that it dawned on me.
-The rest of the day was filled with the images all over television and watching the second tower fall.
-This time, though, we turned the television off for awhile.
-It was simply too difficult to watch.
+It was not until I was fully awake and in class, where people were talking about what was going on, that it dawned on me.
+The rest of the day was filled with the horrific images of what was happening all over television.
+We watched the second tower fall.
+We eventually could not take anymore and turned the television off.

-Now, I think back to a song that Garth Brooks released called "The Change."
+Now I think back to a song that Garth Brooks released called "The Change."
 I believe the original music video was a tribute to the Oklahoma City bombing.
-At any rate, the words are powerful, and they stick with me, start to finish.
-Particularly, the second verse and the chorus:
+At any rate, the words are powerful.
+They stick with me start to finish, particularly the second verse and the chorus.